-Overarching Need Math instructional support
+Overarching Need Less than 75% of the students at CT Walker are proficient in English Language

+Arts as measured by the GMAS.

 How severe is the need?
 High

-Is the need trending better or Worse
+Is the need trending better or Better

 worse over time?

-Can Root Causes be Identified?
-Yes
+Can Root Causes be Yes

+Identified?

 Priority Order 1